demo04 of Im2mesh package

 plotMeshes(vert,tria,tnum)

-We can refine the mesh near a specific polygon.
+We can refine the mesh near a specific polygon or polyline.
+We will show more about this in demo16 and demo17.

 plot( poly(:,1), poly(:,2), 'ko-' ); axis equal